Yeeldx/yeeldbox-devdocs/docs/developers/v2/entities.md

 | tokenPriceUSDC            | BigInt! | The price of one of the vault's underlying token                                                                                                                                            |
 | blockNumber               | BigInt! | Block number the day data aggregation occured on                                                                                                                                            |

-# Yearn
+# Yeeldx

-Description: get specific details of Yearn
+Description: get specific details of Yeeldx

 | Field            | Type    | Description                                          |
 | ---------------- | ------- | ---------------------------------------------------- |